Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Final words

 I made this mod for my own enjoyement.
-It's not an attempt to mimick the NCI mod from 2023 which, as far as I can tell seing footage on Youtube, took a different artistic direction (And changing credits and the title screen color ?
+It's not an attempt to mimick the NCI mod from 2023 which, as far as I can tell seing footage of Youtubers flexing with the cartridge, took a quite different artistic direction (And changing credits and the title screen color ?
 What a lack of taste !).
-In its current version, Sengoku 2 is precisely what I would have expected from an official red-blood option back in 1994.
+In its current version, this hack is precisely what I would have expected from an official red-blood option back in 1994.
 I hope you will enjoy that hack as much as I do.

 That said, I am publishing these workflows in a state far from perfection, on purpose.
 Throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason (brutal death, mental illness, boredom, conflict of interests, (D)discord, or just no reason...
 I've seen all of these).
 I now operate on the principle that if this is not online, it just does not exist.